 In light of the coronavirus pandemic the SPLG was unfortunately unable to host an in-person conference in 2020.
 However, we have endeavoured to adapt and have produced what we hope is an adequate substitute to fulfil your public law needs until we can next gather in person.

 We’ve arranged for a series of expert speakers to prepare webinars, which are linked below and grouped thematically.

 The first conference “session” that is being released is a look at the exciting developments in human rights incorporation taking place in Scotland.
-A future “session” will provide an update of key Scots public law cases and cases from the rest of the UK over the last year, along with discussion on the Independent Review on Administrative Law.
+The second “session” provides an update of key Scots public law cases and cases from the rest of the UK over the last year, along with discussion on the Independent Review of Administrative Law.

 We’re beyond grateful for our speakers taking the time to prepare and deliver the webinars and to Ewan Stewart of Prickly Thistle Video in helping produce the videos.

 We’d love to hear your feedback on the webinars or ideas for future webinars or events.
 Please contact email@example.com.

 In a year dominated by the coronavirus pandemic it can be easy to gloss over the Scottish Government’s introduction of the United Nations Convention on Rights of the Child (Incorporation) (Scotland) Bill to the Scottish Parliament in September 2020.
 The Bill seeks to incorporate the UNCRC into Scots law and highlights a number of fascinating public law issues – from the need for public authorities (and public lawyers) to understand the requirements of the UNCRC; the challenges and methods of incorporating the UN human rights treaties into domestic law to considerations of the legislative competence of the Scottish Parliament; and the question of whether the Parliament can bind itself.

 The following talks explore the issues and opportunities presented by the incorporation of the UNCRC and other international human rights instruments.

 The human rights session consists of around 2 hours of learning.